carsonmdd/Snake-Game/README.md

 ## Features
 - The snake can move around the screen with the arrow keys.
-- An apple spawns at random coordinates that do not overlap with the snake's body when the game starts or when the apple is consumed.
+- An red apple spawns at random coordinates that do not overlap with the snake's body when the game starts or when the apple is consumed.
+- A golden apple has a 20% chance of spawning which allows the snake to grow twice as much as a red apple.
+- The snake's body lights up when it consumes a golden apple.
-- The snake grows by four squares when it eats an apple.
+- The snake grows by four squares when it eats a apple.
 - The game ends if the snake runs into its own body or runs into the blue border.
 - The game displays the player's current length in the bottom left of the screen.
 - The game displays the player's high score in the bottom right of the screen.